magpylib/magpylib/docs/examples/plot_02_display_backends.md

 magpy.defaults.display.backend = 'plotly'
 ```

-All the following calls to the `show` function or method without specifying a backend will call the `'plotly'` plotting backend. if you explicitly specify `'matplotlib'` at `show` call, it will override the set defaults.
+All the following calls to the `show` function or method without specifying a backend will call the `'plotly'` plotting backend.
+If you explicitly specify `'matplotlib'` at `show` call, it will locally override the set defaults.

 +++